k3mist/tldr/README.md

 bin/build
 ```

-The build script will compile and compress all the binaries.
-Currently
+The build script will compile and compress the tldr executables.

-just darwin, linux, and windows.
+The build script currently supports the following platforms and architectures;

+* darwin arm64
+* darwin amd64
+* linux arm64
+* linux amd64
+* windows amd64

 To a build a specific platform version run the below commands.
-Make
-sure to replace `[platform]` with the desired operating system to build
+It is important to replace `[platform]` with the desired operating system and
-the executable for.
+`[arch]` with the desired platform architecture to build the executable correctly.

 Supported Go build platforms and architectures can be found here;
 https://golang.org/doc/install/source#environment